 A guy in Tallinn pointed at me and said something that sounded like "satavaziru!" (emphasis on the "zi" syllable).
 What might that mean? [more inside]

 Can I compute how frequently a word occurs in general English text?
 I have a list of about 2000 words, and I want to sort it with the most common words first. [more inside]

 What's the largest possible solid block of words you can make in scrabble?
 I've gotten 3x3's in Words with Friends a bunch of times, but never a 4x4.
 Is it possible?
 Are larger ones possible?

+Which language has the most homophonic words (one sound, multiple spellings.
+In English, e.g., BEAR and BARE)?
+It's hard to do precise comparisons across languages because they differ in what counts as a word, in how complicated their inflectional system is, etc. But even approximate data would be useful.
 I saw one paper on automatic speech recognition which showed that the system made more errors on French than Italian German etc. and that most of them were due to homophones.
 But, where are some real facts about degree of homophony across languages?